kmch/Kolumbo-FWI/README.md

 - [notebooks](notebooks): contains Jupyter notebooks with the workflow of data analysis.

 ## Citing
-Please cite the following article if using the repository or referring to the material presented in the manuscript:
+If you use any part of this repository in your research, please cite the following paper:

 - Chrapkiewicz K., Paulatto M., Heath B. A., Hooft E. E., Nomikou P., Papazachos C. B., Schmid F., Toomey D. R., Warner M. and Morgan J. V.
 (2022), *Magma chamber detected beneath an arc volcano with full-waveform inversion of active-source seismic data*, Geochemistry, Geophysics, Geosystems, [doi:10.1029/2022GC010475](https://doi.org/10.1029/2022GC010475).